arleigh418/Address-Normalization-For-Taiwan-Based-on-GoogleAPI-and-Regular-Expression/README.md

 # Address-Normalization-of-Taiwan-Based-on-GoogleAPI-and-Regular-Expression

-# What You Need ?
+# What You Need To Do?
 1.You need to apply an Google map api from :https://cloud.google.com/ .

 2.You need to set excel file table name as 'address', you can reference example file : test2.xlsx

-3.This project support .csv and .xlsx .

 # How it work?
 1. This project use Regular-Expression to deal with these addresses in first stage that make sure it conform to the Google api format.